 Title and Organization:

-In 2009, Navyn set out to help end the crisis of malnutrition around the world by founding Edesia, a non-profit social enterprise with the mission to treat and prevent malnutrition in the world's most vulnerable populations.
-The factory in Rhode Island produces a range of fortified, peanut-based products like Plumpy'Nut for humanitarian agencies like UNICEF, World Food Programme, USAID and other NGOs working in emergency and conflict zones.
-Since 2010, Edesia has reached over 12million children in over 57 countries, including Somalia, Venezuela, Yemen and Syria.
+In 2009 Navyn set out to help end the crisis of global malnutrition by founding Edesia, a U.S. non-profit, social enterprise, with a mission to treat and prevent malnutrition in developing countries worldwide.
+Her factory in Rhode Island produces a range of fortified, peanut-based products like Plumpy'Nut for humanitarian agencies like UNICEF, World Food Programme, USAID and other NGOs working in emergency and conflict zones.
+Since 2010, Edesia has reached over 15 million children in 60+ countries, including Somalia, Venezuela, Yemen and Syria.
 In 2020, she expanded her mission to include addressing hunger in the United States and works with the USDA in providing food for their COVID-19 emergency response efforts for both school lunch programs and food banks.
 In 2021, she partnered with Chobani to launch Chobani Ends Hunger, a new line of super peanut blends in retailers nationwide.
 100% of profits are donated to Edesia to help further the mission.